-Twitter will be used under the domain https://twitter.com/Safety4R for big scale bidirectional communication with all the audience present on this social media platform but focusing on a technical audience from the railways and metro sector.
-Twitter is expected to be crucial for events, conferences, or workshops to broadcast SAFETY4RAILS' role and benefits on these scenarios and attract followers through real time information.
+Twitter was used under the domain https://twitter.com/Safety4R for big scale bidirectional communication with all the audience present on this social media platform but focusing on a technical audience from the railways and metro sector.
+As expected, the role of Twitter was crucial for events, conferences, or workshops to broadcast SAFETY4RAILS' role and benefits on these scenarios and attract followers through real time information.

-Although this social network is not specifically focused on this audience, twitter is used by a large number of professionals to communicate with each other and keep abreast of developments in their sector.
+Although this social network is not specifically focused on this audience, Twitter is used by a large number of professionals to communicate with each other and keep abreast of developments in their sector.
 Consequently, it is a tool for achieving the objective of increased awareness of SAFETY4RAILS and its developments.

-Messages cover: Information about the project itself (facts, scenarios, tools, partners, etc.) about events, share documents, project news and articles related.
+Messages cover: Information about the project itself (facts, scenarios, tools, partners, etc.), events, shared documents, project news and articles related.